-- 2.6.
-TLR Level 5a Reallocation of Transmission Service by curtailing Interchange Transactions using Firm Point-to-Point Transmission Service on a pro rata basis to allow additional Interchange Transactions using Firm Point-to-Point Transmission Service - 2.6.1.
-The Reliability Coordinator shall use the following circumstances to establish the need for entering TLR Level 5a: - The transmission system is secure. - One or more transmission facilities are at their SOL or IROL. - All Interchange Transactions using Non-firm Point-to-Point Transmission Service that are at or above the Curtailment Threshold have been curtailed. - The Transmission Provider has been requested to begin an Interchange Transaction using previously arranged Firm Transmission Service that would result in a SOL or IROL violation. - No further transmission reconfiguration is possible or effective. - 2.7.
-TLR Level 5b Curtail Interchange Transactions using Firm Point-to-Point Transmission Service to mitigate an SOL or IROL violation - 2.7.1.
+2.6.
+TLR Level 5a - Reallocation of Transmission Service by curtailing Interchange Transactions using Firm Point-to-Point Transmission Service on a pro rata basis to allow additional Interchange Transactions using Firm Point-to-Point Transmission Service

+- 2.6.1.
+The Reliability Coordinator shall use the following circumstances to establish the need for entering TLR Level 5a: - The transmission system is secure. - One or more transmission facilities are at their SOL or IROL. - All Interchange Transactions using Non-firm Point-to-Point Transmission Service that are at or above the Curtailment Threshold have been curtailed. - The Transmission Provider has been requested to begin an Interchange Transaction using previously arranged Firm Transmission Service that would result in a SOL or IROL violation. - No further transmission reconfiguration is possible or effective.

+2.7.
+TLR Level 5b - Curtail Interchange Transactions using Firm Point-to-Point Transmission Service to mitigate an SOL or IROL violation

+- 2.7.1.
 The Reliability Coordinator shall use following circumstances to establish the need for entering TLR Level 5b: - One or more Transmission Facilities are operating above their SOL or IROL, or - Such operation is imminent, or - One or more Transmission Facilities will exceed their SOL or IROL upon the removal from service of a generating unit or another transmission facility. - All Interchange Transactions using Non-firm Point-to-Point Transmission Service that are at or above the Curtailment Threshold have been curtailed. - No further transmission reconfiguration is possible or effective.

 2.8.
-Curtailment of Interchange Transactions Using Firm Transmission Service
+Curtailment of Interchange Transactions Using Firm Transmission Service formerly NERC section 3.3

 2.8.1.
-The Reliability Coordinator shall direct the curtailment of Interchange Transactions using Firm Transmission Service that are at or above the Curtailment Threshold for the following TLR Levels:
+The Reliability Coordinator shall direct the curtailment of Interchange Transactions using Firm